 The search for alpha is the search for skill.
-We believe our alpha thesis, and our ability to consistently implement its tenets, constitutes a differentiated approach.
+The Growth Equity Strategies Team ("GES") believes our alpha thesis, and our ability to consistently implement its tenets, constitutes a differentiated approach.
 The deeply held beliefs and disciplined process described in this paper guide what we do every day.